 YW lead an extensive community engagement programme to go beyond its regulatory duties by providing support and help-in-kind to a wide variety of different organisations across Yorkshire.
 YW encourage and support colleagues in volunteering, charitable giving and community involvement.
-One in three employees is active in a wide range of supported community activities.
+Many employees are active in a wide range of supported community activities.
 Support was provided in three key areas: